 Probiotics in your meals

+Dairy: Yoghurts and fermented milk.
+Cheese.
 Fruit and vegetables: Pickled cabbage (raw if possible), fruit juice.
 Sea food: Smoked fish.
 Olives, sourdough bread, soy sauce

-A nutritional role via the digestion of fibres, amino-acids, lactose; synthesis and absorption of vitamins (B2, B5, B6, B8, B12, K)…
+A nutritional role via the digestion of fibres, amino acids, lactose; synthesis and absorption of vitamins (B2, B5, B6, B8, B12, K), etc.

-The lactic ferments, an essential addition for vitality
+Lactic ferments, an essential addition for vitality

 To preserve the balance of each of these microbiota, healthy practices are of course essential, from eating the most "healthy" and "living" food as possible (without forgetting probiotics "for life"), to looking after our mental health...
 However, in certain circumstances, taking a lactic ferment or probiotic supplement is an essential addition for vitality.